smarticoai/public-api/docs/api/interfaces/TStoreItem.md

 • `Optional` **custom\_ribbon\_image**: `string`

-The custom ribbon image of the discounted price.
+The custom ribbon image of the discounted price, 250x300px

 ___